 You could also make sure you put your rabbit on her litter tray regularly.
 As time progresses, space out the time between the reminder visits to use her litter tray, she will get the idea and use the tray when needed.

 Eventually, with time and the “persistence and patience,” we talk about at the start of the article.
-Your bunny will shape his behaviour and he will be a well-behaved toilet trained bunny to share your home with.
+Your bunny will shape his behavior and he will be a well-behaved toilet trained bunny to share your home with.
 We hope these tips have been helpful!